Informfully/Documentation/docs/source/database.rst

      - Shows how much the user has seen from the article's content; can be between 0 and 1; a 0 indicates that the user has not scrolled down yet.
    * - ``updatedAt``
      - Date
-     - Date on which the article was last accessed in case it has been opened multiple times.
+     - Date on which the article was last accessed, in case it has been opened multiple times.
    * - ``views``
      - Integer
      - Number of times the article has been viewed by this user.